-The disease starts as a painless sore on the genitals, rectum or mouth and it is gradually progressing, affecting all people coming to direct contact with the sores on the skin and mucous membrane.
+Syphilis initially begins as a painless lesion on the mouth, genitals or rectum and it is gradually progressing, affecting all people coming to direct contact with the sores on the skin and mucous membrane.

-Syphilis develops in stages, while its symptoms vary with each stage.
-However, sometimes the stages may overlap, with the symptoms not always occurring in the same order.
-There are chances of infection without noticing any symptoms for many years.
+It develops gradually in stages.
+However, symptoms vary in each stage, while at times the later may overlap not always occurring in the same sequence.
+There are chances of infection that goes unnoticed as it remains asymptomatic for several years.

-Tertiary syphilis.
-About 15-30% of people with syphilis who don’t get treatment will develop complications, which, in the late stages, may damage the patient’s brain, nerves, eyes, heart, blood vessels, liver, bones and joints.
-These problems may occur many years after the original, untreated infection.
+Tertiary syphilis: Approximately, 15-30% of infected people who don’t get treatment will experience complications, which, in the final stages, may cause damage to the nerves, brain, blood vessels, heart, eyes, liver joints and bones, problems which may appear even years after the initial infection which was left untreated.
 Depending on the area where the lesion is localised, the disease gets its name.
 The most characteristic types include cardiovascular syphilis, neurosyphilis and syphilis of the bones.

 When to visit a dermatologist

-Arrange an appointment with the dermatologis-venereologist if you observe any unusual discharge, sores or rashes, particularly if these occur in the groin area.
+Arrange an appointment with the dermatologist-venereologist if you observe any unusual discharge, sores or rashes, particularly if these occur in the groin area.

-Syphilis is contagious during its primary and secondary stages, and sometimes in the early latent period.
+It is contagious during its primary and secondary stages, and sometimes in the early latent period.
 It cannot be transmitted by using the same toilet, bathtub, clothing or eating utensils, or from doorknobs, swimming pools or hot tubs.
-Once cured, syphilis doesn’t recur.
+Once cured, it doesn’t recur.
 However, you can become reinfected if you have contact with someone’s syphilis sore.

 Factors that may increase the risk of acquiring syphilis include:

-- HIV infection, the virus that causes AIDS
+• HIV infection, the virus that produces AIDS

-Small bumps or tumours.
-These bumps may develop on the skin, bones, liver or any other organ in the late stage of the disease.
+Small bumps or tumours: These bumps may develop in the late stage of syphilis on the bones, the liver, on the skin, or any other organ.
 These bumps or tumours usually disappear after treatment with antibiotics.

-Neurological problems.
-Syphilis can cause a number of problems with your nervous system, such as stroke, meningitis, deafness, visual problems or dementia.
+Neurological problems: It can cause a number of problems with your nervous system, such as stroke, meningitis, deafness, visual problems or dementia.

-HIV Infection.
-It has been estimated that adults with sexually transmitted syphilis or other genital ulcers have around 2 to 5 times more chances to be infected with HIV.
-A syphilis sore can bleed easily, providing an easy way for HIV to enter your bloodstream during sexual activity.
+HIV Infection: It has been estimated that adults with sexually transmitted syphilis or other genital ulcers have around 2 to 5 times more chances to be infected with HIV.
+As syphilis lesions bleed easily, they constitute an easy route for HIV to enter your circulatory system during sexual intercourse.

 Tests and diagnosis